Sundance Wicks says Green Bay basketball is “in a really good space”

 - Ryan Wade

 While multiple players continue to look elsewhere to advance their collegiate careers, Clarence Cummings III made the decision to stay a Phoenix after withdrawing his name from the transfer portal earlier this month.
-Green Bay’s leading scorer in 2022-23 had met Wicks during the women’s basketball NIT home game at the Kress Event Center and after a two-hour long conversation with Wicks about basketball, life, and much more, it was apparent to Cummings that staying a Phoenix was the right choice.
+Green Bay’s leading scorer in 2022-23 had met Wicks during the women’s basketball NIT home game at the Kress Event Center.
+After a two-hour-long conversation with Wicks about basketball, life, and much more, it was apparent to Cummings that staying a Phoenix was the right choice.

 “I feel like we’re on the turning point right now.
 We say we’re Phoenixes so you rise from the ashes.
 Hopefully we turn this around next year”, Cummings told Local 5.